Who or what got you into making?

 People.
 It may sound a little generic but I’ve learned almost recently after relocating to London, whom you keep in your life alters and reshapes your approach to many things.
 I’ve learned in the best possible way that I get inspired by people; they probably don’t notice it but whenever I talk to people sometimes our communication hits that ‘a-ha!’ moment and I am inspired.
 Musicians, poets, doctors, cooks, especially young children.
 All sorts of people surprisingly shape my art and inspire me.
 That’s why I am so excited about bringing my artworks with people via my online shop as it gives me more options to explore this hype even further!

 The surrendering along the way is a precious moment.
 Most of the time whilst I’m making an artwork, at some point I confront a zone of surrender; this is when the artwork’s own essence takes over and almost speaks to me.
-There are moments that I have to change my plans and follow the inspiration of the moment.
+There are moments when I have to change my plans and follow the inspiration of the moment.
 That’s where I explore shutting my ego and approaching the artwork with empathy and sympathy; it’s a tough moment but the rest is such an enjoyable process - I love it.